Acts Prohibited by Law

 - Baggage cannot be placed at your feet or on your lap.

-- In the event of an emergency, passengers seated in exit row seats are requested to assist with emergency evacuation by following the instructions of the cabin attendants so that the aircraft can be evacuated quickly.
+In the event of an emergency, passengers seated in exit row seats are requested to assist with emergency evacuation by following the instructions of the cabin attendants so that the aircraft can be evacuated quickly.
+Cabin attendants will provide you the directions to perform some of the following tasks.
 Those not meeting the above conditions will be requested to move seats.

 The engines on the CRJ700 are located at the aircraft rear, resulting in far more delicate balance in comparison to standard aircraft with main wing engines.